MEDGA-eth/EDB/DEV.md

 + [ ] Support command history.
 + [ ] Support caching in the debugger.
 + [ ] Move the dependency declarations to the top of `cargo.toml`.
++ [ ] Rewrite the subject contract, to add `pub` to all storage variables and functions.
++ [ ] Rewrite the subject contract, to enforce a storage update for each local variable update.